Analysis | What are the odds of Democratic wins in the Georgia runoffs?

 Republicans will message to their voters that it’s just them standing between one-party control of Washington (since Democrats already have the House majority and could win the White House).

-And especially given that these two races will largely be run over the holidays, with voters tired of ads and being told to vote, it will likely narrow the base even more to each side’s hardcore supporters.
+And especially given that these two races will largely be run over the holidays, with voters tired of ads and being told to vote, it will probably narrow the base even more to each side’s hardcore supporters.

 “This isn’t about persuasion anymore,” said the Republican strategist. ” … It’s just a matter of who wants it more.”